 - 1/4 cup granulated sweetener of choice I used coconut palm sugar but this can be substituted with a stevia blend if you prefer that taste

-- Preheat the oven to 350 degrees and lightly grease a baking tray and set aside.
+- Preheat the oven to 180C/350F and lightly grease a baking tray and set aside.

 - In a large mixing bowl, combine the oats, pumpkin, applesauce and granulated sweetener of choice and mix well.
 If desired, add 2 tablespoons or so of your favorite nut butter.

-- Using your hands, form into small balls and place on the baking tray and press each ball into a cookie shape.
+- Using your hands, form12 balls and place on the baking tray and press each ball into a cookie shape.
 Sprinkle lightly with cinnamon and bake for 12-15 minutes, depending on desired consistency.

 - Remove and allow to cool completely.